 The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement that governs the PCEP's related activities.
+The draft agreement is currently out for Native American tribal consultation.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.